 - Brand mentions

 Depending on your campaign goals, the conversions you’re measuring will be different.
 Conversions can refer to sales, subscriptions, downloads, or newsletter sign-ups for example.
 When measuring conversions it’s important to analyze which influencer, platform, or content piece is generating the most conversions.
 This can help you to invest in the right channels to improve conversion rates in the future.

 Measuring conversions is one of the most important KPIs to look at when judging your campaign’s success.
+42.3% of people report using conversions and sales to measure the success of a campaign.
 Conversions are tangible actions and often directly generate revenue.
 Influencer marketing often plays a key role in driving conversions, proving itself to be an efficient and smart investment of marketing resources.

 When working with influencers on a sales-focused campaign, there are some handy techniques you can use to track and attribute conversions such as:

 - Promo codes – each influencer should use a unique code to help with tracking.

 - Affiliate links – use to track sales generated by each influencer.